OWASP-BLT/BLT-Lettuce/README.md

 # Lettuce
-A slack bot made by the BLT team for the OWASP Slack workspace. test
+A slack bot made by the BLT team for the OWASP Slack workspace.